mpagels/react-and-morty/README.md

 - then clone the repo to your local machine

-- back to Github create a board
+- create a board back on Github (in the repo)
 - got to the `Projects` tabs
   ![board1](assets/project_board1.png)
 - choose `Projects` (not Projects beta) and click `New project`